lmigueldf/doc/native/ios-plugin.md

 NATIVE.plugins.sendEvent("GeolocPlugin", "onRequest", JSON.stringify(e));
 ~~~

+It is important that the case of the class name matches the case of the event.
+So "GeolocPlugin" in the above JavaScript code is the same as the `GeolocPlugin` class name in the native code.

-The `sendEvent` selector for the GeoLoc plugin demonstrates how to respond to events from JavaScript:
+The `onRequest` selector for the GeoLoc plugin demonstrates how to respond to events from JavaScript:

 ~~~
-- (void) sendEvent:(NSString *)eventName jsonObject:(NSDictionary *)jsonObject {
+- (void) onRequest:(NSDictionary *)jsonObject {
-	if ([eventName isEqualToString:@"onRequest"]) {
 	NSString *method = [jsonObject valueForKey:@"method"];

 	if ([method isEqualToString:@"getPosition"]) {
 		NSLOG(@"{geoloc} Got request");

 		[[PluginManager get] dispatchJSEvent:[NSDictionary dictionaryWithObjectsAndKeys:
 		@"geoloc",@"name", kCFBooleanTrue, @"failed", nil]];
 	}
 }
-}

 @end
 ~~~

-This code checks that the `eventName` is the expected name, and reads the `method` string from the JSON request object, and if it is equal to "getPosition", then it will respond by dispatching an event back to the JavaScript code.
-It uses `[PluginManager get]` to retrieve the current instance of the `PluginManager`.

-Note that the first argument to `NATIVE.plugins.sendEvent` on the JavaScript side is ignored.
-The second argument is the event name and the third is the JSON object, and these are available to your plugin.
-For this reason you should try to pick unique names for your events to avoid conflicts with other plugins.
+The "onRequest" event name in the JavaScript must match the name of the selector `onRequest:` used to handle it in the native code.

+If you have multiple events, you can handle each one with a different selector.
+Or you can multiplex on the JSON object data by providing different `method` strings as above.

 ##### Sending JavaScript Events